Your Comprehensive Guide to Divorce Options

 This article provides general information and easy-to-understand definitions for all types of divorce.

 Some states regulate when an uncontested divorce applies.
 In general, you and your spouse can't have the following:

 When an Uncontested Divorce Becomes Contested

-A divorce that starts amicably can quickly become "contested" when the two people cannot agree on terms.
-To solve the problem, you will need to choose the right next option for you.
+An amicable divorce can become "contested" when the two people cannot agree on terms.
+To solve the problem, you need to choose the right option.

 No-Fault or Fault Divorce

 In time past, one spouse had to show the other spouse was "at fault" before they could get a divorce.
 Grounds for divorce included:

 - Insanity or incompetence

 - “Impotence" or inability to consummate the marriage

 Today, the “fault divorce" exists, but it is mainly used by family law judges when considering child support, alimony, or annulment.